grindjs/grindjs/docs/guides/cache.markdown

 })
 ```

-The third `{ttl}` parameter is optional, if you don’t pass it, it uses the default value as defined in your config.
+The third `{ ttl }` parameter is optional, if you don’t pass it, it uses the default value as defined in your config.

 ### Read or Retreive and Write
 Cache also has a convenient `cache.wrap(key, retreiver)` function that will first try to read the key from the cache, and if it’s missing, call the retreiver and store it.